 On the other hand, relevant personnel and other persons who perform key functions or whose professional activity has a material impact on the Company's risk profile have a variable remuneration system linked to the achievement of both financial and non-financial objectives directly matched to the strategic plans and also subject to deferral rules.
-In particular, the Company's executive directors are part of an extraordinary, non-vested, multi-year Medium and Long-Term Incentive Plan consisting of three overlapping cycles with a target measurement period of three years each (2022-2024, 2023-2025 and 2024-2026), which will be paid partially in cash and partially through the delivery of MAPFRE S.A. shares.
-The objectives of the first overlapping cycle (2022-2024) refer to (i) the relative Total Shareholder Return (TSR) (comparison between MAPFRE's TSR and the TSR of the group of companies comprising the Eurostoxx Insurance in the Plan's measurement period), (ii) the average Return on Equity (ROE), (iii) the average Non-Life Global Combined Ratio, and (iv) objectives linked to sustainability.
-The above objectives generally refer to averages over a three-year period, so it is only possible to obtain such remuneration through management that generates results and business models that are sustainable over time.
+In particular, the Company's executive directors are part of an extraordinary, non-vested, multi-year Medium- and Long-Term Incentive Plan consisting of three overlapping cycles with a target measurement period of three years each (2022-2024, 2023-2025 and 2024-2026), which will be partially paid in cash and in part through the delivery of MAPFRE S.A. shares.
+The date of approval, maximum amount, deferral rules, share retention periods, objectives of the first cycle (2022-2024) and second cycle (2023-2025) and other characteristics of the Plan are set out in section A.1.6 below.

+The objectives of each cycle generally refer to averages over a three-year period, so it is only possible to obtain such remuneration through management that generates results and business models that are sustainable over time.